Skip to main content

 The Art of Cheese Aging

-This guide is equal parts romance and field manual: what aging is, what changes in a cave, and how to buy (or age) cheese with a sharper eye.
+This guide explains what aging is, what changes in a cave, and how to buy or age cheese with more confidence.

 The interior of a traditional French cheese cave with rows of aging wheels on wooden shelves, soft blue-gray mold visible on rinds, ambient golden lighting, stone walls glistening with moisture, an affineur in white coat inspecting a wheel